 Ministers are always self-employed for Social Security and Medicare tax purposes with respect to their church compensation.
-While most clergy are employees for federal income tax reporting purposes, they are self-employed for Social Security and Medicare tax purposes with respect to their church compensation.
+While most clergy are employees for federal income tax reporting purposes, they are self-employed for Social Security and Medicare tax with respect to their church compensation.
 This means that they pay the "self-employment tax" (SECA) rather than the employee's share of Social Security and Medicare taxes.
 As such, the church should not withhold the employee's share of Social Security and Medicare taxes from their wages.

 There is much confusion regarding this issue.
-Most Episcopal ministers with continuing relationships with their employers are considered employees for federal income tax purposes under the tests currently used by the IRS and the courts, and should receive IRS Form W-2 from their churches or employers reporting their taxable incomes.
+Most Episcopal ministers with continuing relationships with their employers are considered employees for federal income tax purposes under the tests currently used by the IRS and the courts, and should receive IRS Form W-2 from their churches or employers reporting their taxable compensation.
 This statement applies to part-time as well as full-time employees.
 However, all ministers are self-employed for Social Security and Medicare tax purposes (with respect to services they perform in the exercise of their ministry).

-A minister's wages are exempt from compulsory income tax withholding, whether the minister reports his or her income taxes as an employee or as self-employed.
-Clergy may enter into a voluntary withholding agreement with their employing church.
+A minister's wages are exempt from compulsory income tax withholding.
+Clergy may, however, enter into a voluntary income tax withholding agreement with their Episcopal employer.
 Because of liabilities attached to vestries and rectors, consider using a professional payroll service.
 A payroll service makes tax payments, files tax reports, and produces all year-end paperwork.